HigherOrderCO/Bend/docs/builtin-defs.md

 // Outputs nothing, but `hvml`'s status code will be 42.
 ```

-On failure, it exits with a -1 exit status code.
+On failure, it terminates the process with a -1 exit status code.

 ## `HVM.black_box`